CDSteer/cdsteer.github.io/_pages/about.md

 ---

 <strong>
-  My key areas are Human-computer interaction (HCI), user experience (UX), and physical computing.
+  My key areas are Human-Computer Interaction (HCI), User Experience (UX), and Physical Computing.
 I am particularly interested in projects that seek to understand and/or create novel interaction techniques using tangible user interfaces (TUIs), shape-changing technologies and non-ridged surfaces.
 I am curious about their potential applications to enhance digital art and design tools and/or game controllers.
 </strong>

 My [PhD thesis](/assets/pdf/cameron_steer_thesis_final.pdf) focused on enhancing digital art and design technology with new tangible augmentations such as mobiles that feel like paint or module screens for colour exploration.